 Dental care during the COVID-19 pandemic

-If you have been in contact with someone who has COVID-19, or you are experiencing cold and flu symptoms, please delay your dental appointment and get tested for COVID-19.
-For further information, visit the Victorian Department of Health and Human Services website or call the Victorian coronavirus hotline on 1800 675 398.
+If you have been in contact with someone who has COVID-19 and are required to quarantine, or you are experiencing cold and flu symptoms, please delay your dental appointment and get tested for COVID-19.
+You must stay at home and isolate until you receive your test result.
+For further information, visit the Victorian Department of Health website or call the Victorian coronavirus hotline on 1800 675 398.

 Do I need to tell my dentist my vaccination status?

 Your dentist might ask you your vaccination status as part of their screening process.
 They will do this to help understand the risk for you and other patients in the clinic.
 You do not have to provide this information, but it would be useful to do so.

 Can a dentist refuse to treat me if I am not vaccinated?

 Yes, as long as the refusal is not based on any ground of discrimination (i.e. age, gender, race, religion, disability, sexual preference, physical appearance, etc).
 However the Australian Health Practitioner Regulation Agency and National Boards expect all health practitioners to support access to care regardless of someone's vaccination status where steps can be taken to keep everyone safe.

 There are no public health directions from the Victorian Government that require dental patients to be fully vaccinated in order to receive care.
 However, a dental practice may have a policy to only treat vaccinated patients or treat unvaccinated patients on specific days or times.
 This might be to protect vulnerable staff or family members.
 The ADAVB supports the evidence that vaccination for COVID-19 is effective in protecting dental staff and patients.
 If you are not currently vaccinated, discuss this with your dental practice before attending your appointment.
 If you have a medical exemption from vaccination, then you can discuss this with your dentist.